qiankunli/qiankunli.github.io/_posts/Kubernetes/2019-03-29-kubernetes_security.md

 [Managing Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)

-1. User accounts are for humans.
-Service accounts are for processes, which run in pods.
+1. **User accounts are for humans.
+Service accounts are for processes, which run in pods**.
 2. User accounts are intended to be global.
 Names must be unique across all namespaces of a cluster, future user resource will not be namespaced.
 Service accounts are namespaced.

 ### access the API